California Court Records

 What is an Arrest Warrant in California?

+Generally, judges in California issue arrest warrants when a peace officer or District Attorney provides evidence or a grand jury indicts a person.
 Cal.
 Pen Code § 815 requires all arrest warrants issued in California to carry the following details:

 - Issue date and time

-- The issue city or county
+- The city or county where the warrant was obtained

 - The magistrate, judge, justice, or other issuing authority's title of office and signature